 -

-02 Nov 2023: Critical info about the vulnerability got posted publicly, upping the risk of exploitation.
+02 Nov 2023: Critical information about the vulnerability was posted publicly, increasing the risk of exploitation.

 -

 03 Nov 2023: A customer reported an active exploit.
-It was a wake-up call for anyone who hadn’t patched up.
+That was a clear signal for anyone who had not patched.

 -